ndaelman-hu/nomad_workflow_recreator/docs/enhanced_mcp_tools.md

 3. **Batch Operations**: Create relationships in batches for efficiency
 4. **Verify Results**: Use quick_analysis to verify relationship creation
 5. **Clean Up**: Use clear_dataset when switching between analyses
+6. **Maintain Reasoning Consistency**: Use get_reasoning_patterns before creating new relationships to understand existing patterns

+## Reasoning Best Practices

+When creating relationships with reasoning:
+1. **Check Existing Patterns**: Use `memgraph_get_reasoning_patterns` first
+2. **Be Specific**: Reference actual properties and values
+3. **Use Scientific Terms**: Maintain professional materials science terminology
+4. **Include Confidence Rationale**: Explain why confidence is high/low
+5. **Direction Matters**: Explain why the relationship goes from A→B not B→A

+Example reasoning:
+- Good: "Both Li2 and Na2 are alkali metal dimers with similar valence electron configurations leading to comparable bonding patterns"
+- Poor: "Similar elements"